One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials

-The former is probably too liberal due to the patient with the longest follow-up who is censored and has a large contribution to the numerator of $\rm Z_{DE}$ with a high value of $\Lambda_0{\rm (t)}$ at this censored time (see Figure \ref{OS Liu PD-L1}C) (when we remove this patient the p-value increases but remains significant p = 0.0421) while the latter does not capture the delayed effect due to its wrong estimate of the expected number of deaths after 10 months (underestimation).
-Similar results are observed for the statistical test $\rm Z_{CH}$ compared to that of $\rm Z_{DE}$.
-With Figure \ref{OS Liu PD-L1}A, we observe a delayed effect.
-However, we can also see that the survival curve of the historical control group is slightly higher than that of the experimental group between 6 and 9 months which can lead to a case of crossing hazards.
-This can explain why we obtain results close to those of scenario 6 in Figure \ref{Power} rather than those of scenario 5.
-The max-Combo is significant or marginally significant with both distributions, regardless of the correction for multiple testing.
-For the Weibull distribution, this result is expected as it includes $\rm Z_{DE}$ with two different CPs (k = 10 and 15 months), with the first giving a significant statistic (p = 0.0131).
-The max-Combo with an exponential distribution is significant because it includes $\rm Z_{EE}$ with a CP at k=5, which is significant (p = 0.0015) but this CP has not been considered on its own.
-The test based on the $\tau$-RMST is not significant, regardless of the distribution.
+The Weibull-based result is probably too liberal due to the influence of a censored patient with the longest follow-up, whose contribution to the numerator of $\rm Z_{DE}$ is large because of a high value of $\Lambda_0(t)$ at the censoring time (Figure \ref{OS Liu PD-L1}C).
+Removing this patient increases the p-value, although it remains statistically significant (p = 0.0421).
+By contrast, the exponential model fails to capture the delayed effect, owing to an underestimation of the expected number of deaths after 10 months.\\ Although a delayed effect is clearly visible in Figure \ref{OS Liu PD-L1}A, the survival curve of the external control group slightly exceeds that of the experimental group between 6 and 9 months.
+This feature likely explains why the conclusion of the $\rm Z_{CH}$ test is similar to that of the $\rm Z_{DE}$ test.
+The $\tau$-RMST is not statistically significant regardless of the distribution.
+The max-Combo test is significant or marginally significant under both models, regardless of the multiple testing correction.